 This recipe for sweet and savory Smoked Pulled Pork Sliders is a take on Asian-meets-Hawaiian flavors with a dry rub of Chinese five spice, dry ginger, and brown sugar, topped with a soy based glaze and a bright pineapple citrus coleslaw.
 These pulled pork sliders pair perfectly with one of our favorite white wines – dry riesling.

 We love traditional BBQ pulled pork sliders, tossed with a sweet and spicy barbecue sauce.
 But there’s something fun about changing up the game a bit.
 This one doesn’t have your typical flavors for BBQ, but is equally impressive and delicious.
+You can also check out our Kalua style smoked pork with banana leaves and sea salt.

 Smoked Pulled Pork